awsdocs/aws-freertos-docs/doc_source/userguide/c-sdk.md

 # AWS IoT Device SDK for Embedded C<a name="c-sdk"></a>

 The AWS IoT Device SDK for Embedded C is a collection of C source files that can be used in embedded applications to securely connect to the AWS IoT platform\.
 The SDK includes transport clients, TLS implementations, and usage examples\.
-It also includes libraries that interact with AWS IoT services on the AWS cloud\.
+It also includes libraries that interact with AWS IoT services on the AWS Cloud\.

 The AWS IoT Device SDK for Embedded C includes the following libraries\.
 These libraries have the same APIs as their corresponding FreeRTOS libraries\.
 + AWS IoT Device Defender